aisudoapp/ai-model-providers/providers/groq/README.md

 | llama3-groq-8b-8192-tool-use-preview | 30 | 14,400 | 15,000 | (No limit) |
 | mixtral-8x7b-32768 | 30 | 14,400 | 5,000 | (No limit) |

+**Note:** The maximum tokens/context window on the 'groq-cc-base.json' is set to its highest value (131,072).
+Please verify the model limits for the specific model you are using.

 ## On Demand Pricing
 | Model | PRICE PER MILLION TOKENS | CURRENT SPEED | PRICE |